Stories of Persian Heroines and Ready-to-Go Activities for Purim

 Movement and mindfulness

-Try this activity about bravey - a Purim theme - from the freshly updated Let’s Discover the Holidays series of 4-page folders: Tell children to tilt their heads up and stand straight and tall.
+Try this activity about bravery - a Purim theme.
+Tell children to tilt their heads up and stand straight and tall.
 Or try making strong muscles in their arms.
-Invite children to make a circle and do the activity with brave poses.
+Invite children to make brave poses.
 Encourage them to notice where in their bodies they feel brave. (in my muscles; in my heart; my brain; my arms and legs) Suggest they try another pose and see if their brave feeling changes too.
 Have them create a pose that shows what bravery feels like in their body.
+(This activity comes from the Let’s Discover the Holidays series of 4-page folders.)

-A Persian Princess is a new Jewish American tale.
 Raya is disappointed that her Purim costume isn’t ready.
 And to make things worse, she’s too young to perform in the school’s Purim play!
 But not to worry.
 Her grandmother, Mama Joon, remembers how she celebrated Purim back when she was a young girl in Hamdan, Iran, and she shares those traditions with Raya.
-Together, they find ways to make their American Purim beautiful, delicious and fun.
+Together, they find ways to make their American Purim beautiful, delicious and fun in A Persian Princess, by Barbara Diamond Goldin.
 This modern Purim story "rekindles the wondrous legacy of Persian Jewry," says Rabbi David Wolpe of Sinai Temple in Los Angeles.

 For Elementary and Up